 It’s a constant battle, the struggle is real, and it is something the car care companies have put no small amount of effort into solving because there is no doubt, bird dropping can do serious damage to car paintwork.

 I can’t actually give you a definitive answer on this, only our own opinion.
 Over the years I have been told that it’s acidic, I have been told it’s caustic, I have been told it can be acidic or caustic depending on the bird’s diet, and more recent research by AutoGlym has come up with a completely different suggestion which is that it has something to do with how paint softens, expands and contracts in the sun and that it might mould its self around the bird mess.

 There might be some truth to that… sometimes, maybe.

-I contacted a OEM paint expert in America who gave the answer which explains all - the acid from the droppings had soaked deep into the pores of the paint where over the course of months in the sun and the rain had continued to slowly eat away at the binders in the clearcoat.
+I contacted an OEM paint expert in America who gave the answer which explains all - the acid from the droppings had soaked deep into the pores of the paint where over the course of months in the sun and the rain had continued to slowly eat away at the binders in the clear coat.

 So it is that expert’s considered opinion that bird poops are acid bombs.

 In fact, if you google the question of why bird-poop is corrosive, virtually all say it's acid, with some even stating it has a level between 3ph and 4ph.

 What Can be done to repair bird mess etching?